FindMySchool LogoFindMySchool

 The school's motto, Revereor Vitam (I reverence life), underpins a culture that feels safe and respectful.
 The May 2024 Ofsted inspection rated the school Good, highlighting that "pupils behave well in lessons and around the school" and that the environment is "calm and orderly."
 It is a place where disruption is rare and dealt with swiftly, allowing the majority to focus on learning.

 The focus here is on the English Baccalaureate (EBacc), with a curriculum that pushes rigorous academic subjects.
-The average EBacc point score of 4.71 (England average: 4.08) reflects strong performance in sciences, languages, and humanities.
+In the 2025 dataset, the average EBacc point score is 4.8, with 74.2% of pupils entering the EBacc and 27.3% achieving grade 5 or above across the full EBacc suite.

 At Sixth Form, the picture remains solid.
-Ranked 1,449th in England and 3rd in Orpington for A-levels, the school provides a reliable pathway to university.
-In 2024, 44.8% of grades were A*-B. While this is slightly below the England average of 47.2%, the 99% pass rate demonstrates a commitment to ensuring every student leaves with qualifications.
+Ranked 1,275th in England for A-level academic outcomes and 3rd in Orpington for sixth-form outcomes, the school provides a reliable pathway to university.
+In the 2025 data, 50% of grades were A*-B, including 20% at A* or A, across 408 exam entries.

 England ranks and key metrics (where available)